Brian Waters

-Brian Demond Waters (born February 18, 1977) is a former American football guard.
-He was signed by the Dallas Cowboys as an undrafted free agent in 1999 out of the University of North Texas.
+Brian Demond Waters (born February 18, 1977) is an American former professional football player who was an guard in the National Football League (NFL).
+He played college football for the North Texas Mean Green and was signed by the Dallas Cowboys as an undrafted free agent in 1999.
 He played most of his career for the Kansas City Chiefs, and also played for the New England Patriots.
 He earned six Pro Bowl selections during his career.

-Early years
+Early life

 Waters was born in Waxahachie, Texas, and attended Waxahachie High School.
 He lettered in football.
 As a senior, he was an All-District honoree as both a tight end and defensive end.
 He made 16 receptions for 380 yards on offense, and made five sacks and 66 tackles on defense.

 College career

 Waters attended the University of North Texas where he played for the North Texas Mean Green football team.
 He started his first three years at tight end, while recording 86 receptions for 975 yards and nine touchdowns.
 As a senior, he was moved to defensive end, but also played as a backup fullback and tight end.
 On defense, he had 45 tackles (32 solo) and 5 sacks.